aryavarma/farm/README.md

 I created this project during my Bsc.
 Computer Science Final Year(2019-2020) program.
 Submitted as a final year project.

 Caution: Many folders and files are not uploaded,above.
 Only some folders are uploaded.
-So download the above codes for reference.
+So download the above folder for reference.As the project will not work.

 Hello!